-- Pharming is committed to a strict non-retaliation policy and will not discharge, demote, suspend, threaten, harass, bully, intimidate or in any manner retaliate against any individual for reporting an alert in good faith, even if the reported actions later turn out to be inaccurate.
-This includes any retaliation against people and third parties who assist the person making the report (e.g., a family member, a lawyer, a confidential advisor or trade union representative).
-It also includes those involved in managing and conducting the investigations (e.g., Business Integrity, Legal, Internal Controls). - Disciplinary proceedings may be taken against the instigators of any such retaliatory behaviour. - Abuse of the Alert Reporting Process is prohibited.
-Malicious reports, or alerts reported in any other manner which is not truthful and in good faith, will be investigated under normal investigation and disciplinary actions may apply.

-- To the extent reasonably possible in the conduct of an investigation, matters reported will be handled confidentially at all stages of this process by all those involved and in accordance with the applicable laws, regulations and codes.
+- Pharming is committed to a strict non-retaliation policy and will not discharge, demote, suspend, threaten, harass or in any manner retaliate against any individual for reporting an alert in good faith, even if the reported actions later turn out to be inaccurate. - Disciplinary proceedings may be taken against the instigators of any such retaliatory behaviour. - Abuse of the Alert Reporting Process is prohibited.
+Malicious reports, or alerts reported in any other manner which is not truthful and in good faith, will be investigated under normal investigation and disciplinary actions may apply. - To the extent reasonably possible in the conduct of an investigation, matters reported will be handled confidentially at all stages of this process and in accordance with the applicable laws, regulations and codes.
 This applies to the personal data of individuals that report an alert, as well as to those of the individuals subject to an alert. - Pharming Personnel can make anonymous reports, but they are encouraged to identify themselves in case more information is needed during the investigation.
-Confidentiality will be maintained to the extent possible in light of the need to fully investigate the reported concerns. - Where required by law, the identity of the person who raised a report and the information that can be used to directly or indirectly determine the identity of the person who raised a report shall not be disclosed without the consent of this person.
-Should disclosure of the identity of the person who raised a report occur, as referred to above, a person who raised a report or a person concerned shall receive an explanation in writing containing the reasons for the disclosure of the information regarding their identity. - The identity of the person subject to an alert must be kept confidential, unless - disclosure is required by the authorities based on legal requirements (in which case, the reporting personnel shall be notified in advance of such disclosure, unless such information would jeopardize the related investigation or legal proceedings); or - needed to fully investigate the reported concerns. - Alerts will be processed by Business Integrity and other Pharming Personnel designated by Business Integrity, including (without limitation) relevant members of Business Integrity, Legal, HR or other control functions in the US in case of alerts relating to US Pharming Personnel.
+Confidentiality will be maintained to the extent possible in light of the need to fully investigate the reported concerns. - The identity of the person subject to an alert must be kept confidential, unless disclosure is required by the authorities based on legal requirements or needed to fully investigate the reported concerns. - Alerts will be processed by Business Integrity and other Pharming Personnel designated by Business Integrity, including (without limitation) relevant members of Business Integrity, Legal, HR or other control functions in the US in case of alerts relating to US Pharming Personnel.
 For that purpose, Business Integrity will set-up an investigation team for the relevant alert, including the aforesaid members as applicable.
 All other Pharming Personnel are explicitly prohibited from personally investigating alerts or any potential misconduct or violation. - Only Business Integrity and the designated Pharming Personnel in charge of the treatment of an alert have access to the related information.
-Information is transmitted on a strict need-to-know basis. - All persons involved in the treatment of alerts are bound to an obligation of confidentiality. - Any persons involved in the investigation process must remain impartial and ensure no actual, potential or perceived conflict of interest exists. - Information of a confidential nature that needs to be protected as outlined above includes: - information about the identity of the reporter and of the person to whom the alert is attributed or with whom that person is associated and information that can be traced back to this. - information about a trade secret.
+Information is transmitted on a strict need-to-know basis. - All persons involved in the treatment of alerts are bound to an obligation of confidentiality. - Any persons involved in the investigation process must remain impartial and ensure no actual, potential or perceived conflict of interest exists.